mikepqr/algorithms/1/notes.md

 modulo addition because we know the sum is less than 2N, so at most 1 subtraction of N will be required to make it less than N.

+See below: division (i.e. formation of the multiplicative inverse modulo N) is O(n^3) when possible.
+It is only possible when the greatest common divisor of the operands is 1.

 ## Modulo exponentiation

 It is obviously true that